alvin562/Procrastination-Timer/README.md

 # Procrastination-Timer
-chrome extension to monitor productivity
+A chrome extension to monitor productivity.